Recycled materials made from marine litter and discarded plastic

 R&D project "material record" with the theme of "material = earth resources" | First product "noon by material record" announced

-A new project that will play a part in NOMURA 's sustainable concept design initiative
+A new project that plays a part in NOMURA Co.,Ltd. 's sustainable concept design initiative

-Material Record is an R&D project led by NOMURA Group that focuses on the theme of materials = global resources.
-In the construction and interiors industries, which consume large amounts of resources, the project is conducting various sustainable research and development projects centered on materials.
-The first product, "noon by material record" (hereafter "noon"), is a speaker made from sustainable materials such as construction waste, plastic pieces washed up on the shore, denim scraps, and retired fuel tanks from rocket development, and is a challenge to create new values for materials through acoustic experiences.
+material record is an R&D project led by the NOMURA Co.,Ltd. Group that focuses on materials as global resources.
+In the resource-intensive construction and interiors industries, the project focuses on various sustainable research and development projects, starting with materials.
+Its first product, "noon by material record" (hereafter "noon"), utilizes sustainable materials such as construction waste, plastic pieces washed up on shore, denim offcuts, and retired rocket fuel tanks to create speakers, challenging the creation of new values for materials through acoustic experiences.

-The first product to be announced for this project features a pillar design reminiscent of an architectural structure, and is made up of a total of nine different materials, including six speakers with different frequency bands and a vacuum tube amplifier.
-The sound emitted from the case, which contains its own story and memory, reflects the characteristics of the material, creating an opportunity to look at the scenery and resources beyond the material.
+The first product to be unveiled for this project features a design reminiscent of an architectural pillar, and is made up of a total of nine different materials, including six speakers with different frequency ranges and a vacuum tube amplifier.
+The sound emitted from the housing, which contains its own unique story and memory, reflects the characteristics of the materials, creating an opportunity to look at the landscape and resources that lie beyond the materials.

 December 13th (Friday) – December 15th (Sunday), 2024